 In general, mold test kits collect samples from either the air or a surface in the home.
 The sample is then checked by the user or sent to a lab for results that will be emailed within a period of 3 days to 4 weeks, depending on several different factors, such as the location of the lab and the mail transit timeline.

 Most mold test kits don’t have an expiration date; however, it’s advised to use new test kits to reduce the chance of contaminated results because the chemicals in test strips, swabs, and petri dishes can degrade over time.

-Q. If mold grew on my settling plate, should I start treating my house for mold?
+Q: If mold grew on the settling plate in my test kit, should I start treating my house for mold?